Former drug court official charged

 A former Lawrence County Treatment Court program supervisor is in the county jail for alleged misconduct during her involvement with running the county drug court operations.

-The Lawrence County District Attorney's office has filed charges against Jennifer Lynn Leasha, 39, of 125 Hillcrest Acres, for allegedly sexually soliciting drug court offenders, and for allegedly trying to get one of them to commit a burglary and kill her estranged husband.
+The Lawrence County District Attorney’s office has filed charges against Jennifer Lynn Leasha, 39, of 125 Hillcrest Acres in North Beaver Township for allegedly sexually soliciting drug court offenders, and for allegedly trying to get one of them to commit a burglary and kill her estranged husband.

 Her alleged misconducts date back as far as 2014 while she was a treatment counselor in the program, through the Lawrence County Drug and Alcohol agency.
 She no longer is employed by the drug and alcohol agency, nor is she affiliated any longer with the treatment court.